juliavekim/juliavekim/README.md

 - 👋 Hi, I'm @juliavekim!
-- 👀 I'm interested in developing data-driven ML algorithms
+- 👀 I'm interested in developing data-driven ML algorithms for socially relevant applications
-- 📚 I'm currently studying at MIT
+- 📚 I'm currently studying at MIT ORC
 - 🌱 I'm currently working as a Research Assistant
 - 📫 You can reach me at julia225@mit.edu